hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automating_chipseq_workflow.md

 ### Preparing for future debugging

-In the script, it is a good idea to use `echo` for debugging. `echo` basically displays the string of characters specified within the quotations.
-When you have strategically place `echo` commands specifying what stage of the analysis is next, in case of failure you can determine the last `echo` statement displayed to troubleshoot the script.
+In the script, it is a good idea to use `echo` for debugging. `echo` displays the string of characters specified within the quotations.
+When you strategically place `echo` commands indicating the stage of the analysis, in case of failure you can determine the last `echo` statement displayed to troubleshoot the script.
+For example, we could add the below `echo` command before we perform the FastQC analysis.

 ```
-echo "Processing file $fq"
+echo "FastQC analysis ..."
 ```

 > You can also use `set -x`: